rchopra/heatmaps/README.md

 There is also some [react-bootstrap](https://react-bootstrap.github.io/) for styling of the buttons and dropdown.

 ## Notes
+* The density dimension I chose was location.
+It seemed the most natural and useful given the data.
+E.g. velo gets conflated with pitch type which would complicate the task for not a ton of benefit.
 * I did some minor massaging of the data to remove some obvious bad data points: pitches with negative z values and intentional balls (won't have to do that much longer).
 * The overlay function was my way of sanity checking that the heatmap was representing the data accurately.
 I thought it was useful enough to leave in as some may prefer to see the actual data points.